 One of the biggest questions travelers to Italy have is, "Should I rent a car?"

 You also need to take into account your fear level when renting a car in Italy.
 Driving here can be a bit more stressful than back home.
-Fellow drivers are fast and aggressive on the autostrada (highway) and navigating narrow medieval streets can be a challenge.
+Fellow drivers are fast and aggressive on the autostrada (highway), and navigating narrow medieval streets can be a challenge.
 If you are a fearful driver back home, you probably don't want to drive in Italy.

 Italy isn't the cheapest place to rent a car.
 Insurance is mandatory and included in the cost of the rental.
 If you only drive an automatic transmission, you will be paying significantly more than if you are able to rent a manual car, which is far more common here.
-Gas is also an expense, as it is two to three times the cost of gas in the U.S. But if you're traveling with multiple people, renting a car in Italy can make economic sense and help you see more of the country than you would otherwise.
+Gas is also an expense, averaging two to three times the cost of gas in the U.S. But if you're traveling with multiple people, renting a car in Italy can make economic sense and help you see more of the country than you would otherwise.

-If you are stopped by the Italian police while driving, you may be asked to show an International Driving Permit, which you can get through AAA in the U.S. (Be sure to have your regular license with you too).
+If you are stopped by the Italian police while driving, you may be asked to show an International Driving Permit, which you can get through AAA in the U.S. (Be sure to have your regular license with you too.)
 This is a fairly new requirement in the last few years.
 For more on the IDP, see International Car Rental Tips.

 Italy by Boat